liam-mitchell/boss/README.txt

       same order, too).
 Enables simple system call extension by just adding functions to the array void *syscalls[] in src/interrupts/syscalls.c.

 Thanks for your interest in the BOSS!
-Feel free to email any concerns to me (Liam Mitchell) at ldmitche@ucalgary.ca, or come chat with me sometime in
-#osdev on irc.freenode.org (/msg cmdrcoriander).
+Feel free to email any concerns, requests, reports, stories or really whatever else to me (Liam Mitchell) at ldmitche [at] ucalgary [dot] ca, or come chat with me sometime in #osdev on irc.freenode.org (/msg cmdrcoriander).